falcosecurity/rules/CONTRIBUTING.md

 # Rules Maturity Framework

-The rules maturity framework was introduced based on this [proposal](proposals/20230605-rules-adoption-management-maturity-framework.md).
+The rules maturity framework was established following this [proposal](proposals/20230605-rules-adoption-management-maturity-framework.md).

-At a high level, the Falco project maintains community-contributed syscall and container event-based [rules](https://github.com/falcosecurity/rules/blob/main/rules/), with `maturity_stable` tagged rules being included in the default Falco package.
-Rules at the remaining maturity levels may need extra customization to ensure effective adoption.
-Consequently, certain rules are intentionally disabled by default, irrespective of their maturity level.
+At a high level, The Falco Project maintains community-contributed syscall and container event-based [rules](https://github.com/falcosecurity/rules/blob/main/rules/), with `maturity_stable` tagged rules being included in the default Falco release package.
+Other maturity-level rules are released separately, requiring explicit installation and possible customization for effective.
+In essence, there are now dedicated rule files for each maturity level.

 The next sections will dive deeper into how the framework works and offer guidance on selecting a maturity level for specific rules.